Backward Approximate Dynamic Programming with Hidden Semi-Markov Stochastic Models in Energy Storage Optimization

-The crossing state models from \cite{durante2017} that are used in this paper capture key characteristics of the processes, such as crossing time and error distributions, that can affect solution quality if not properly modeled.
+Most models commonly used in energy storage problems fail to replicate crossing time and error distributions, which are key characteristics of stochastic processes that can affect solution quality if not properly modeled.
+Meanwhile, the crossing state models described in \cite{durante2017} do so by construction.
 Furthermore, this can be accomplished with a relatively low-dimensional simplification of the information state variable.
 The result is a unique first-order Markov process that bridges the gap between simpler models which ignore important characteristics of the stochastics and complex models that require complicated information states (e.g. neural networks, models with many explanatory variables).
-Despite this modeling choice, finding exact solutions for the energy storage problems considered in this paper is still intractable due to the dimensionality of the state, outcome, and decision space.
+Despite this modeling choice, finding exact solutions for the energy storage problems considered in this paper is still computationally expensive due to the dimensionality of the state, outcome, and decision space.